gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-head.md

 ## Current limitations

-- You can't modify the `<html>` element
+- You can't modify the `<html>` element to e.g. set the `lang` attribute.
-- No deduplication happening for same metatags
+- No deduplication happening for same metatags, e.g. if you set a favicon in the general SEO component and set it again in another page, both favicons are inserted.

 ## Additional Resources